centreon/centreon-archived/doc/en/installation/prerequisites.rst

 .. note::
-    A poller can monitor around 7000 active services. vCPU must have a frequency around 3 GHz
+    A poller can monitor around 7000 active services. vCPU must have a frequency around 3 GHz.
+The number of vCPU depends of the complexity of checks.
+If you use connectors or perform a lot of system/third-party binary calls, please add more vCPU.

 .. _diskspace: